What is GDPR?

-- Request to view data: Strikingly provides users the right to access their data, check what data we have collected, and choose their data be forgotten.
+- Request to view data: Strikingly provides users the right to access their data, check what data we have collected, and choose their data to be forgotten.

 - Request to delete data: Strikingly provides data subjects with the right to delete data if the continued processing is not justified.
 For example, users may need to delete their customers' and site visitors' personal data to comply with GDPR obligations.
-Users may also delete their account, which will permanently remove relevant data from our servers.
+Users may also delete their accounts, which will permanently remove relevant data from our servers.

 What Third-Party Data Services Does Strikingly Use?